lonelytaco/PS-Vita-CFW-3.73/README.md

 # PS-Vita-CFW-3.73
-Repo for CFW a PS Vita on 3.73
+Repo for CFW a fat PS Vita on 3.73

 Everything here is what you need to CFW your Vita and expand it's storage.
 -unzip all compressed files in the main folder given.
 Then follow the text documents in